the-teachingRSE-project/competencies/summarised_competencies.md

 and their values make them responsible members of a digital society.
 The result is a qualification profile which is highly attractive for young people.

-At an institutional level, research performing organisations have a growing interest in fostering RSE training to support the use of \ac{FAIR} data and \ac{FAIR} software in the academic world, a direction determined by new incentives created by scientific journals and librarians.
+At an institutional level, research-performing organisations have a growing interest in fostering RSE training to support the use of \ac{FAIR} data and \ac{FAIR} software in the academic world, a direction determined by new incentives created by scientific journals and librarians.
 How we update existing institutions and set up new ones